Société de l'assurance automobile du Québec

 Watch out for synthetic materials!

-Avoid pieces of clothing made of or having a liner made of synthetic materials, because they can burn the skin in a fall.
+Avoid pieces of clothing made of or lined with synthetic materials such as polyester and nylon, because they can burn the skin in a fall.
 Jeans should also be avoided.

 Footwear